ietf-gitwg/using-github/draft-ietf-git-using-github.md

 document as a whole retains the support of the Working Group, but that changes are not made without wider consultation.

-Chairs might choose to manage the process of deciding which issues are substantive.
+Chairs MAY choose to manage the process of deciding which issues are substantive.
 For instance, chairs might reserve the ability to use the `design` label to new issues (see {{label-design}}) and to close issues marked as `design`.
 Chairs SHOULD always allow document editors to identify and address editorial